IARCbioinfo/Imputation-nf/README.md

 The pipeline used to perform the imputation of several targets datasets processed with standard input.

 Here is a summary of the method :
-- Preprocessing of target dataset if necessary : by using the nextflow script Preparation_dataset.nf which take the dataset plink file (.bed/.bim/.fam) in input.
+- Preprocessing of data : by using the nextflow script Preparation.nf with create a directory "file/" with all the dependencies.
 - First step : Origin estimation of sample from the target dataset by using admixture tools and the hapmap dataset as reference.
 - Second step : Series of SNPs filters and quality checking from the target dataset before the imputation step.
 - Third step : VCF production
 - Last step : Phasing and imputation

-See the Usage section to test the full pipeline with the hapmap dataset like admixture's reference and HGDP dataset as target.
+See the Usage section to test the full pipeline with your target dataset.

 ## Dependencies
 The pipeline works under Linux distributions.